oplik0/nodebb-plugin-meilisearch/README.md

 ## Installation

-1. Make sure you have access to an instance of [Meilisearch](https://www.meilisearch.com/)
+1. Make sure you have access to an instance of [Meilisearch](https://www.meilisearch.com/).
+This can be meilisearch cloud or a local instance (see [their docs](https://www.meilisearch.com/docs/learn/getting_started/installation) for installation instructions)

 2. Install the plugin: `npm install nodebb-plugin-meilisearch` (or just use the ACP)